-Customers gain access to a deeper bench of IT experts to satisfy the increasingly complex IT challenges of growing businesses.
+Customers gain access to a deeper bench of IT experts to satisfy growing businesses’ increasingly complex IT challenges.

-SEATTLE, WA and HOUSTON, TX—(Marketwired – Feb 9, 2016) – Aldridge (http://aldridge.com/), a leading technology management, consulting and outsourcing company for growing organizations, has completed two acquisitions of Seattle-based IT services companies.
+SEATTLE, WA and HOUSTON, TX—(Marketwired – Feb 9, 2016) – Aldridge (https://aldridge.com/), a leading technology management consulting firm, and outsourcing company for growing organizations, has completed two acquisitions of Seattle-based IT services companies.
 The acquisitions of Arterian and PacketDrivers make it possible for Aldridge to immediately establish a solid and strategic presence in one of America’s technology hubs.
-Terms of the deals were not disclosed.
+The terms of the deals were not disclosed.

 Key elements of this announcement:

-With the latest acquisitions, Aldridge offers nearly 130 IT professionals who serve clients throughout Texas and the Pacific Northwest from offices in Houston, Dallas, Austin and now Seattle.
+Aldridge offers nearly 130 IT professionals who serve clients throughout Texas and the Pacific Northwest from offices in Houston, Dallas, Austin, and now Seattle with the latest acquisitions.
 Additionally, Aldridge Health provides IT support services to growing medical and dental practices throughout the United States.
 Aldridge offers a broad range of outsourced custom IT services, such as:

 “We have been impressed by Aldridge’s focus on exceptional customer service and came to the conclusion that it would be in the best interests of our customers as well as our associates for us to join forces to create a larger and more capable IT services entity,” said Scott Hamlin.

-The entry into Seattle— in close proximity to Microsoft—also strategically positions Aldridge to help existing and future customers benefit from the agility, cost-efficiency and scalability made possible by Microsoft’s CSP program through its new subsidiary, Arterian.
+The entry into Seattle—near Microsoft—also strategically positions Aldridge to help existing, and future customers benefit from the agility, cost-efficiency, and scalability made possible by Microsoft’s CSP program through its new subsidiary, Arterian.

-Aldridge engaged Cogent Growth Partners, a buy-side merger and acquisition advisory firm that specializes in IT and MSPs, to guide the two simultaneous acquisitions.
+Aldridge engaged Cogent Growth Partners, a buy-side merger and acquisition advisory firm specializing in IT and MSPs, to guide the two simultaneous acquisitions.